-Schools may request only the quantities of exam materials that are actually needed during an exam period.
-Except when restricted, copies of past Regents Exams are available on the Department's web site at http://www.p12.nysed.gov/assessment/pastexaminations.html/.
+Schools may request only the quantities of examination materials that are actually needed during an examination period.
+Except when restricted, copies of past Regents Examinations are available on the Department's website.

-When requesting regular exam booklets, indicate the number of booklets needed plus no more than ten percent to provide for unanticipated increases.
-Schools are not permitted to request exams for other schools.
-Based on the number of exam booklets requested, appropriate quantities of the teacher dictation copies for the Regents Comprehensive Examination in English will be included in each school's exam shipment.
-The Department does not provide printed copies of the answer booklets for the RCT in Writing, the essay booklets for the English and social studies Regents Exams, teachers' directions, or English or alternative-language editions of reference tables.
-These materials are available on the Department's web site at http://www.p12.nysed.gov/assessment/resources/.
-Schools are responsible for photocopying sufficient quantities.
+When requesting regular examination booklets, indicate the number of booklets needed plus no more than 5 percent to provide for unanticipated increases.
+Schools are not permitted to request examinations for other schools.
+The Department does not provide printed copies of the answer booklets for the essay questions for the English and social studies Regents Examinations, teachers' directions, or English or alternative-language editions of reference tables.
+These materials are available on the Department's website.
+Schools are responsible for printing sufficient quantities for student use during the examinations.

-Printed copies of scoring keys and rating guides for all nonrestricted exams will not be sent to schools.
-Instead, these scoring materials will be made available on the Department's web site at http://www.p12.nysed.gov/assessment/scoring/.
-Posting time for the scoring materials for the January and June Regents Exams will be approximately 11:00 a.m. for morning exams and approximately 3:00 p.m. for afternoon exams.
-Posting time for the scoring materials for the August Regents Exams will be approximately 11:30 a.m. for morning exams and approximately 3:30 p.m. for afternoon exams.
-All scoring keys and rating guides posted on the Department's web site will be password-protected.
-The school principal will receive an e-mail from the Department on the day of the exam that provides the passwords to be used to access all scoring keys and rating guides being posted that day.
-In order to access these documents, all schools will be required to enter the passwords sent by the Department.
+Except for those instances in which an examination is provided in restricted form (Physical Setting/Physics in January and some Braille editions), the Department does not provide printed copies of scoring keys and rating guides.
+For restricted examinations the Department will continue to send to schools, printed copies of scoring keys and rating guides.
+For all other examinations, these scoring materials will be made available on the Department's website.
+Posting time for the scoring materials for the January and June Regents Examinations will be approximately 11:00 a.m. for morning examinations and approximately 3:00 p.m. for afternoon examinations.
+Posting time for the scoring materials for the August Regents Examinations will be approximately 11:30 a.m. for morning examinations and approximately 3:30 p.m. for afternoon examinations.

+Each scoring key and rating guide posted on the Department's website will be password protected.
+Principals and/or their designees will need to access the Online Examination Request System to obtain the passwords required for the scoring materials each day that Regents Examinations are being administered.